 The old request code simply ignored zero-length requests

 as soon as they were seen.
 The new request code currently

 sends zero-length request out to the osd's.
 In order to

 minimize behavioral changes in the new code, make zero-length

 requests get ignored.

 taking another look at this, specifically as it relates

 to FLUSH operations.

-#1 Updated by Alex Elder about 7 years ago
+#1 Updated by Alex Elder over 8 years ago

 - Status changed from In Progress to Fix Under Review